-As many college students pass the mid-point in their semester, they begin to realize that the final results of the term may not be good.
+As many college students pass the mid-point in their semester, they begin to realize that the final results this term may not be what they had hoped for.
 This is a point in the term when some students give up.
-They may decide to withdraw from a class or drop out of college entirely; or they may simply drift through the rest of the term and wait for the inevitable dismissal.
+They may decide to withdraw from a class or drop out of college entirely; or they may simply drift through the rest of the term and wait for the inevitable failure or dismissal.
 Some students, however, wonder whether they can salvage something from the term to build on later.

-First, it will be important that your student decide whether or not he wants to salvage anything.
-He may not, and that may prompt a different conversation.
-But if he wants to try, you may need to help him think about whether it is possible and what to do.
+First, it will be important that your student decide whether or not they want to salvage anything.
+Your student may not, and that may prompt a different conversation.
+But if they want to try, you may need to help them think about whether it is possible and if so, what to do.
 Many students in this situation feel that they have lost control of what is happening in their lives.
 The following plan may help them begin to take control once again.

 Step #1 — Make a decision